 1/4 cup of grated parmesan cheese

-Blanch the spinach and the basil, then cool down in ice water to maintain the green color.. drain and squeeze as much water out as possible. roast the pine nuts in the oven at 350F.
+Directions for the pesto Blanch the spinach and the basil, then cool down in ice water to maintain the green color.. drain and squeeze as much water out as possible. roast the pine nuts in the oven at 350F.
 Combine greens and pine nuts, olive oil and Parmesan in a food processor and blend until it reaches a smooth consistency.

-In a large pot, bring salted water to a steady boil.
+for the Pasta In a large pot, bring salted water to a steady boil.
 Cook the pasta until al dente. while the pasta is cooking sauté the vegetables (excluding the tomatoes) and garlic for 2 minutes in a large pan over a medium heat.
 Add the drained pasta to the pan, remove from heat, stir in the fresh and sun dried tomatoes.
 Toss in the pesto and serve immediately.